paulnebel/paulnebel.github.io/_posts/2019-12-01-value-proposition-statement-useful.md

 ## Some real-life examples

 Take the case of [AskWinston][askwinston]{:target="_blank"}, one of the [Geovation Accelerator Programme][geovation]{:target="_blank"} alumni.
-Although AskWinston has now pivoted to provide a virtual Personal Assistant service they originally intended to privide a virtual concierge service to people living in blocks of flats.
+Although AskWinston has now pivoted to provide a virtual Personal Assistant service they originally intended to provide a virtual concierge service to people living in blocks of flats.

 Their initial version of the `<job to be done>` description was: